BitcoinCacheMachine/BitcoinCacheMachine/README.md

 Feel free to change the directory in which you store the BCM repository on your machine.
 Just update the 'BCM_LOCAL_GIT_REPO_DIR' variable.

 `setup.sh` sets up your environment so that you can use Bitcoin Cache Machine's CLI.
 Try running `bcm` at the terminal.
 If you get a help menu, you're good to go.
 The first place you should look for help is the CLI `--help` menus.
-For example, `bcm init --help`.
+Run `bcm --help` for guidance on how to continue, or visit [`./demo/up.sh`](./demo/up.sh).
+This script uses the BCM CLI to automatically deploys BCM infrastructure to an LXD endpoint running on your localhost.
+The BCM CLI automatically installs all software for you. `up_demo.sh` deploys the BCM Project `BCMSparkStack` which exposes the c-lightning RPC interface as an authenticated onion service so you can use an application like [Spark](https://github.com/shesek/spark-wallet) from your TOR-capable smartphone.
+You can override the default BCM deployment parameters by creating and customizing a BCM Project.

 ## Deploying your own BCM Infrastructure